radrow/ddtrace/IMPLEMENTATION.md

 Rules from *Figure 12* in the companion paper are implemented by the state callbacks of `ddmon`.

-In addition to the behaviours described in the paper, monitors propagate information about observed deadlocks via responses of form `{?DEADLOCK, DL}` where `?DEADLOCK` is a constant defined in `ddmon.hrl` and `DL` is a deadlocked set.
-This feature is optional, but is helpful to terminate the system early in tests and investigate deadlocks.
+After a deadlock is identified, monitors engage in additional communication to propagate the alarm and finally report it to initial callers.
+This communication is not covered in the paper, as it is used to only to report deadlocks, not to detect them.
+Deadlock notifications are propagated in a similar manner to probes, except that they are sent as `gen_server` responses of form `{?DEADLOCK, DL}` where `?DEADLOCK` is a constant defined in `ddmon.hrl` and `DL` is a deadlocked set.
+Deadlock notifications do not reach monitored services — only monitors and unmonitored callers receive it.

 ## Testing scenarios